prashalruchiranga/rag-chatbot/README.md

 ## About

-RAG-Chatbot is a open-source project.
+This is an open-source project.
 Contributions from the entire community are warmly welcomed.